taikoxyz/taiko-mono/packages/website/pages/docs/reference/contract-documentation/L2/TaikoL2.md

 certain block-level global variables because they are not part of the Trie structure.

-A circuit will verify the integratity among:
+A circuit will verify the integrity among:

 - l1Hash, l1SignalRoot, and l1SignalServiceAddress
 - (l1Hash and l1SignalServiceAddress) are both hased into of the